Top Safety Tips for Tree Cutting Services in Melbourne’s South Eastern Suburbs

 What qualifications should tree cutting professionals have?

-• Tree size: Mature eucalypts take longer than ornamental cherries.
+• Tree size: Mature eucalypts take longer than smaller ornamental trees.

-• Weather: High winds or storms can cause delays as work may need to be paused for safety reasons.
+• Weather: High winds or storms may delay work for safety reasons.

 Environmental responsibility during tree removal